Scille/parsec-cloud/docs/userguide/new_organization.rst

 .. note::

     The keys stored encrypted on your computer are what makes Parsec secure.
-    Hence the is no way to recover if you lost them (e.g. if you computer is stolen) or if you forget the password protecting them.
+    Hence there is no way to recover if you lost them (e.g. if you computer is stolen) or if you forget the password protecting them.

     To avoid losing access to your data you should always have